 Direct debit card purchases

-Buying bitcoin directly via debit card will be the best option for most users.
-Trading cash for bitcoin is fairly straight forward and there are numerous firms that provide the service, some even without a wallet.
+Buying bitcoin directly via a debit card will be the best option for most users.
+Trading cash for bitcoin is fairly straight forward and numerous firms provide the service, some even without a wallet.
 Robinhood, Gemini, and Binance are all online services that allow bitcoin payments for various cryptocurrencies including bitcoin.
 While all these services provide secure transactions and will allow you to buy bitcoin, they do so at a fee (differs between operators) and they do not share the same vision of a bitcoin-only future as we do at OpenNode.
 If you are in the United States, we strongly recommend buying bitcoin with Cash App by Square.
-Cash App has an easy on-boarding process and allows dollar to bitcoin purchasing without a fee via your debit card or balance within the app.
+Cash App has an easy on-boarding process and allows USD to bitcoin purchasing without a fee via your debit card or balance within the app.
 Square is the first publicly traded bitcoin merchant and has been bitcoin-only since day one.
-Square and Cash App is US only for now.
-For our users in other countries we recommend using LocalBitcoins.com.
+Square and Cash App is US-only for now.
+For our users in other countries, we recommend using LocalBitcoins.com.
 While LocalBitcoins.com charges a small fee, it is available in 248 countries and keeps its prices low by focusing on buying bitcoins from local traders.
 Like Cash App, LocalBitcoins.com is bitcoin-only which is a business plan that we stand behind.

-Additionally, you can also use peer-2-peer exchanges that require no KYC and store no user data unlike the previously mentioned exchanges.
+Additionally, you can also use peer-2-peer exchanges that require no KYC and store no user data, unlike the previously mentioned exchanges.
 Bisq and Hodl Hodl are two decentralized exchanges that are also great options to buy bitcoin with a linked bank account.

 Unfortunately for those looking to buy large sums of bitcoin, Direct debit card purchasing firms usually have a daily limit of $10,000 per day.
 If you’re looking to buy large quantities of bitcoin, skip ahead to the exchanges section.